About Michelle

 Having my personal space invaded by one or more boys

-Reading self-help material
+Reading self-help and clinical books

 Watching psychological thrillers